damipoc/PetAdopt/README.md

 ## Acknowledgments

-* Thank you to Anoosh for in depth teaching of the different tools and languages used in the project.
+* Thank you to Anoush for in depth teaching of the different tools and languages used in the project.
 * Stackoverflow is still a life saver.